-The number of directors of the Board shall be fixed solely and exclusively by resolution duly adopted from time to time by the Board.
-The Board is divided into three classes, designated Class I, II and III, with Class I consisting of three directors and first up for re-election in 2022, Class II consisting of three directors and first up for re-election in 2023, and Class III consisting of three directors and first up for re-election in 2024.
+The number of directors of the Board shall be fixed solely and exclusively by resolution duly adopted from time to time by the Board is divided into three classes, designated Class I, II and III, with Class I consisting of three directors and first up for re-election in 2022, Class II consisting of three directors and first up for re-election in 2024.
 Each class of directors will be elected by our stockholders every three years.